 Applications for the fall 2018 program will be accepted from September 1, 2017, through December 30, 2017.
 All supporting documentation (transcripts, recommendations, etc.) must be received by the Admissions Office before February 1, 2018.
 Applicants are strongly encouraged to submit applications as soon as practical to ensure sufficient time to complete the admission process.
 Candidates selected for admission will be notified by April, 2018.

-To be considered for admission for fall 2017, all prerequisites must be successfully completed prior to February 1 unless otherwise noted.
-The prerequisites (high school equivalent unless otherwise noted) required for admission to EMCC’s Nursing program are:
+To be considered for admission for fall 2018, all prerequisites must be successfully completed prior to February 1.
+Applications of students currently enrolled in prerequisite courses will not be reviewed for admission until a final grade is received.
+The prerequisites (high school equivalent unless otherwise noted) required for admission to EMCC’s 2018 Nursing program are:

 - Algebra I